QuaCau-TheSphere/LandofSpheres/Thiết lập/Code mẫu/Regex.md

-# Tạo query dql từ danh sách các key
+# Tạo query DQL từ danh sách các key
 Do that in several steps.
 1) `^.*$` ⇒ `$& as "$&"`
 2) `(?:\G|^\S*)\K\h+(?=.* as ".*"$)` ⇒ `-,`